-Stage a number of different logs / reports: - snapshot of iptables - disk space available - pip[2|3] freeze - installed packages (dpkg/rpm) - ceph, openswitch, gluster - coredumps - dns resolver - listen53 - unbound.log - deprecation messages devstack-ipv6-only-deployments-verification
+Stage a number of different logs / reports: - snapshot of iptables - disk space available - pip[2|3] freeze - installed packages (dpkg/rpm) - ceph, openswitch, gluster - coredumps - dns resolver - listen53 - services - unbound.log - deprecation messages stage_dir Default: {{ ansible_user_dir }} devstack-ipv6-only-deployments-verification

-stage_dir

-Default: {{ ansible_user_dir }}

 The base stage directory.

-Verify the IPv6-only deployments
+Verify all addresses in IPv6-only deployments

-This role needs to be invoked from a playbook that run tests.
-This role verifies the IPv6 setting on devstack side and devstack deploy services on IPv6.
-This role is invoked before tests are run so that if any missing IPv6 setting or deployments can fail the job early.
+This role needs to be invoked from a playbook that runs tests.
+This role verifies the IPv6 settings on the devstack side and that devstack deploys with all addresses being IPv6.
+This role is invoked before tests are run so that if there is any missing IPv6 setting, deployments can fail the job early.